 SmartAction: SmartAction provides retail businesses with smart chatbots that answer customers’ simple questions or route complicated situations to the right human agents.
 With natural language processing and sentiment analysis, the software can understand customers’ needs and either help them on the spot or provide context to the agents that will assist them.
 To free up employees’ time, the AI can handle inquiries about points balances, billing, order tracking, and updating profile information.

 AI software has many uses, so finding the right one for your business can get a little tricky.
 Companies in the retail industry or that have customer support departments would benefit from AI-enabled chatbots to improve the speed of their response times.
-Sales teams and manufacturers need AI software with robust forecasting capabilities.
+Sales teams and manufacturers need AI software with robust forecasting capabilities and machine learning.
 Whatever your company needs, there’s likely a form of AI software that can make it easier.

 To find the perfect AI software for your business, use our Product Selection Tool by clicking on the banner at the top of this page.
 Answer a few questions, and you’ll get an unbiased list of software solutions tailored to the needs of your business.